spajic/workshop_one/README.md

 - for 30 first users at least
 - in < 5 seconds

-In our workshop we will tackle this requirements in a systematic approach.
+In our workshop we will tackle these requirements in a systematic approach.